mattetti/goRailsYourself/README.md

 ## Usage:

-    `inflector.Parameterize("Matt Aïmonetti", "-") => "matt-aimonetti"`
+    inflector.Parameterize("Matt Aïmonetti", "-") => "matt-aimonetti"

-See the documentation and the test suite for more examples.
+See the [documentation](http://godoc.org/github.com/mattetti/goRailsYourself) and/or the test suite for more examples.

 ## Dependencies: